hellloxiaotian/hellloxiaotian.github.io/index.md

 - **2021-09:** I am invited as a technical expert of Shanghai.
 - **2021-09:** Jian Li joins my group.
 - **2021-08:** A journal paper is accepted by *Briefings in Bioinformatics*.
-- **2021-08:** Invited to join a project, Video Super Resolution Benchmark.
+- **2021-08:** I am invited to join a project, Video Super Resolution Benchmark.
-- **2021-08:** Invited to be the associate editor of important international image processing journals, *International Journal of Image and Graphics*.
+- **2021-08:** I am invited to be the associate editor of important international image processing journals, *International Journal of Image and Graphics*.
 - **2021-08:** An invention patent is authorized.
 - **2021-08:** Yingpeng joins my group.
 - **2021-08:** A journal paper is accepted by Briefing in bioinformatics (IF:11.622).